 SUSTAINABILITY IS POSSIBLE!

-The SMART project has published a first report presenting its reform proposals aimed to support the transition to sustainability.
-All feedback is highly welcome!
+The SMART project has published an introductory report and several detailed reports presenting its reform proposals aimed to support the transition to sustainability.

 Our proposals explained: the what, why and how